How do You Blog

 The writing and how it gets you there

-When it comes to writing the first thing you realise is edit, edit, edit!
+When it comes to writing the first thing you realize is edit, edit, edit!
 But before that comes up the writing.
 I mean you can’t edit a blank page after all can you?
 So even a page with something on it has potential.
 It’s just getting past the writer’s block perhaps.
 Maybe also thinking what you have in your heart to say.
 Being passionate about what you write surely shows in what you put in your blog.

 Gaining new perspectives